Moroccan Christmas: Plot

-Throughout the day, Phyllis continues to order Angela Martin to do various tasks for the party, such as preparing a plate of bread and hummus, or putting away her Nativity scene and removing the Christmas tree (as neither of those are in the theme of Moroccan Christmas).
+Phyllis orders Angela Martin to do various tasks for the party (such as preparing a plate of bread and hummus), puts away her Nativity scene, and removes the Christmas tree (as neither of those are in the theme of Moroccan Christmas).
 When Phyllis tells Angela to bring back the Christmas tree after Michael and Meredith leave, Angela refuses.
 She points out that Angela's affair with Dwight is the one hold Phyllis has on her, and she is confident that Phyllis would not give that up over something so minor.
-On top of that, Angela states that revealing the secret would mean Phyllis would not be able to be the head of the committee anymore.
 However, Phyllis immediately announces Angela and Dwight's affair to the office.
 Everyone is shocked by the revelation, except for Dwight, who seems proud of himself.
 Andy Bernard, however, is absent for Phyllis' announcement, having been in the annex teaching himself to play a sitar.
-At the end of the episode, he returns to the party to play "Deck the Halls" for Angela on the sitar, before she asks him to take her home.
+He returns to the party to play "Deck the Halls" on the sitar, before Angela asks him to take her home.
 The rest of the office is still speechless at Phyllis' announcement and neglect to reveal Angela's secret to Andy.